EconometricInstitute/feb22012-programming-website/data/sessions-and-support.md

 ### Who is teaching?
 (FEB61003)

-Paul Bouman: _Course Organization, Lectures and Assignments_ Khue Nguyen: _General Support, Answering Questions_
+* Paul Bouman: _Course Organization, Lectures and Assignments_
+* Khue Nguyen: _General Support, Answering Questions_

 Contact us via [eb-feb61003@ese.eur.nl](mailto:eb-feb61003@ese.eur.nl).
-If you want to make an appointment via MS Teams or in person, please feel free to reach out to this mailbox.
+If you have questions related to the course, its contents or want to make an appointment via either online or in person, please feel free to reach out to this mailbox.

 ### Support